-What is School Retention?
+What is Student Retention?

 What are Some Reasons to Retain a Student?

 There are many reasons that a teacher may feel that retention is necessary for a particular student.
 The biggest reason is typically the development level of a child.
-Students enter school at around the same chronological age, but with varying developmental levels.
+Students enter school at around the same chronological age but with varying developmental levels.
 If a teacher believes that a student is behind developmentally compared to the majority of students in their class, then they may wish to retain the student to give them “the grace of time” to mature and catch up developmentally.

 Teachers may also choose to retain a student because they simply struggle academically when compared to students at the same grade level.
-While this is a popular reason for retention, it is important to note that unless you figure out why that student is struggling, it is likely that the retention will do more harm than good.
+While this is a popular reason for retention, it is necessary to note that unless you figure out why the student is struggling, it is likely that the retention will do more harm than good.
 Another reason teachers often retain a student is due to the student’s lack of motivation to learn.
 Retention is often ineffective in this case as well.
 Student behavior can be another reason that a teacher chooses to retain a student.
 This is especially prevalent in lower grades.
 Poor behavior is often tied to the developmental level of the child.

 The biggest positive effect of School retention is that is gives students who are truly behind developmentally a chance to catch up.
 Those type students will begin to thrive once they are developmentally on level.
 Being in the same grade two years in a row can also provide a student with some stability and familiarity especially when it comes to the teacher and the room.
 Retention is most beneficial when the child that is retained receives intensive intervention specific to the areas in which they struggle throughout the retention year.